hamishLamb/style-guide/README.md

 ### Getting set up

+If the project hasn't already been set up, copy the Gemfile and hologram_config.yml files from style-guide/config into the root directory.
-First step is to cd into the root of the project and run 'gem install hologram'.
+The next step is to cd into the root of the project and run 'gem install hologram'.
 If you use bundler, simply run 'bundle' instead.